 Depending on your situation, we may ask you to take part in:

-•a programme or seminar that will help you get ready for work
+a programme or seminar that will help you get ready for work

-•employment-related training and planning.
+employment-related training and planning.

 You also need to take reasonable steps to make sure your dependent children are:

-•enrolled with a general practitioner (GP) or a medical practice that’s part of a Primary Health Organisation (PHO)
+enrolled with a general practitioner (GP) or a medical practice that’s part of a Primary Health Organisation (PHO)

-•from the age of three until they start school, enrolled in and attending: ◦an approved early childhood education programme, or
+from the age of three until they start school, enrolled in and attending: ◦an approved early childhood education programme, or

-◦Te Aho o Te Kura Pounamu – The Correspondence School, or
+Te Aho o Te Kura Pounamu – The Correspondence School, or

-◦another approved parenting and early childhood home education programme
+another approved parenting and early childhood home education programme

-•up to date with core Well Child/Tamariki Ora checks if aged under five.
+up to date with core Well Child/Tamariki Ora checks if aged under five.

 Parents and caregivers of dependent children aged five to 13 years